gwu-cs-advos/advos_book/slides/slides/03_components.md

 :+1: Strong organization of components, constrain complexity

 :-1: Downsides
-- Multiple applications might require different abstractions
+- Different applications might require different abstractions
 - Little isolation between applications/users
-- Unrelated abstractions don't fit into levels
+- *Unrelated abstractions* don't fit into levels
-  - Which should be in higher/lower layers: Networking or Filesystem
+  - Which should be in higher/lower layers: *networking or filesystem*?

 :question: What other options do we have?